pettta/websocket-experiments/readme.md

 Setup to get the docker image and start the container over TCP:
 - `docker pull apache/kafka:4.1.0`
 - `docker run -p 9092:9092 apache/kafka:4.1.0`
+- Once you have done this once, you can simply just run the image from docker desktop (containers tab that has a kafka image with ports) then proceed to the next step.

 Now Open a new terminal and create a topic:
 - `docker ps`